-The eighties were a great time to be a lover of horror movies.
-When I was a kid going down to the local video store was a weekly treat that most often than not resulted in at least one horror film as I wasn’t old enough to see them in the theatre.
+The eighties were a great time to be a lover of horror movies and when I was a kid going down to the local video store was a weekly treat that more often than not resulted in at least one horror film, and as I was not old enough to see them in the theatre this was really my only option.
+So the only important thing was deciding which one to take home that night.
 The key decision making elements were as follows:

 1) How awesome looking was the box art?